FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

     - Select "Overview".
     - Select "Endpoints"
     - Use the base url of any of the displayed OAuth 2.0 endpoints as the authority in the settings.
-It should end in "oauth2/v2.0/".
+It should start with "https://login.microsoftonline.com/" followed by the tenant id within Microsoft Entra ID, ending in "/v2.0/".

 #.
 If configured successfully the login page of Firely Auth should show a button with a label identical to the chosen display name